 Yesterday, Paul Krugman noted:

-Should President Obama be willing to print a $1 trillion platinum coin if Republicans try to force America into default?
+Should President Obama be willing to print a one trillion dollar platinum coin if Republicans try to force America into default?
 Yes, absolutely.
 He will, after all, be faced with a choice between two alternatives: one that’s silly but benign, the other that’s equally silly but both vile and disastrous.

 So, Krugman is in support of minting a platinum coin and declaring its value a trillion dollars.
 And why wouldn’t he be?
 This is not, functionally, any different than what the Fed and Treasury do now.
 The Fed creates “money” as simply as typing on a keyboard.

 The accounting treatment of the coin is identical to the treatment of all other coins.
-The Mint strikes the coin, ships it to the Fed, books $1 trillion, and transfers $1 trillion to the Treasury’s general fund where it is available to finance government operations just like with proceeds of bond sales or additional tax revenues.
+The Mint strikes the coin, ships it to the Fed, books one trillion dollars, and transfers one trillion dollars to the Treasury’s general fund where it is available to finance government operations just like with proceeds of bond sales or additional tax revenues.
 The same applies for a quarter dollar.

 Indeed: the same applies to all fiat currency.
 Therein lies the problem.